 An extra egg and some added liquid help keep this gluten-free cake moist and oh so totally delicious.
 I made this cake for Sunday Family Cake and didn’t tell a soul that it was gluten-free.
 Sliced, served, and devoured.
 Not a single person knew that it was gluten-free.
 Not even my husband who is notorious for wrinkling his nose at anything labeled “gluten-free.”

-So I’m calling this a double win: 1. for all that Christmassy flavour feel and 2. gluten-free cake that is just as yummy as “regular” cake.
+So I’m calling this a double win: 1. for all that Christmassy flavor feel and 2. gluten-free cake that is just as yummy as “regular” cake.
 Bake this up and see if you too can trick your friends and family.

-In the bowl of a stand mixer cream butter, oil, and sugars on high for 2 minutes with the whisk attachment.
+In the bowl of a stand mixer cream butter, oil, and both sugars on high for 2 minutes with the whisk attachment.